tomeshnet/prototype-cjdns-pi/docs/MODULES.md

     };
 ```

 **SUBNET4**
 *Server only*

 Defines ip addresses to add to route table that will be routed over through yggdrasil.
 Must match ips in `yggdrasil.iptunnel.server`

 Default: 10.10.0.0/24
-Value: /Any ipv4 address range
+Value: `Any ipv4 address range`

 **SUBNET6**
 *Server only*

 Defines ipv6 addresses to add to route table that will be routed over through yggdrasil.
 Must match ips in `yggdrasil.iptunnel.server`

 Default: fd00::/64
-Value: Any ipv6 address range
+Value: `Any ipv6 address range`

 **outint**
 *Server Only*

 Defines the interface connected to the internet.

 Default: eth0
-Value: Any interface on the system
+Value: `Any interface on the system`

 **ipv6subnetint**
 *Client Only*